BrentSeidel/Sim-CPU/src/pdp11/README.md

 * RK611 - Disk controller for RK06/RK07 (only RK07 implemented) drives.

 At one point I owned the PDP-11/10 below.
 It had 2 RK05 drives and 1 RK05F.
-It also had 16Kwords of magnetic code memory.
+It also had 16Kwords of magnetic core memory.
 The terminal in the picture is a VT50 and actually came with a different computer (I believe it was a DEC Datasystem-310 which had a PDP-8/A processor, the floppy disks, the desk, and terminal).